bergsas/pec-debscripts/README.md

 And yes: I realise that this is probably a bad thing.
 I don't really care.
 I am not going to use this for anything.
 And neither is you.

+This whole stuff outputs a lot of errors.
+But it produces a deb.
+Just like the link above describes.

 -Erlend